TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 5/Exodus 5.9.md

 ---

-Let heavier work be laid upon the men, that they may labor therein; and let them not regard lying words.
+Let heavier work be laid on the men, that they may labor therein; and don't let them pay any attention to lying words."